authelia/doks/content/en/contributing/development/integration-suites.md

 toc: true
 ---

-Authelia is a single component in interaction with many others in a complete ecosystem.
+**Authelia** is a single component in interaction with many others in a complete ecosystem.
 Consequently, testing the features is not as easy as we might think.
 In order to solve this problem, Authelia came up with the concept of suite which is a kind of virtual environment for Authelia and a set of tests.
-A suite can setup components such as nginx, redis or mariadb in which Authelia can run and be tested.
+A suite can setup components such as NGINX, Redis or MariaDB in which **Authelia** can run and be tested.

 This abstraction allows to prepare an environment for manual testing during development and also to craft and run integration tests efficiently.